Fabulous Flournoy: Early life and college career

-Born in New York City, New York, the 6'3" shooting guard/small forward, noted for his tenacious defence and very high standards, attended NJCAA Division 1 college Panola Junior College and was a student at NCAA Division 1 college McNeese State University.
+Born in New York City, the 6'3" shooting guard/small forward, noted for his tenacious defense and very high standards, attended NJCAA Division 1 college Panola Junior College and was a student at McNeese State University.

 British Basketball League

 After finishing college in 1996, Flournoy signed for British Basketball League team the Birmingham Bullets, making his debut against the Greater London Leopards on 15 September 1996.
-In his first season alone he clocked up 780 minutes averaging 8.5 points and 7 rebounds per game.
-Although his minutes were marginally shaved the following season, Flournoy still featured in all of the Bullets' 36 games, while helping his team to runners-up spot in the Championship and success in the Play-offs, beating London Towers in the final.
+In his first season, he clocked up 780 minutes averaging 8.5 points and 7 rebounds per game.
+Although his minutes were marginally shaved the following season, Flournoy still featured in all of the Bullets' 36 games, while helping his team to runners-up spot in the Championship and success in the playoffs, beating London Towers in the final.

-The following two seasons saw his appearances drop, featuring in only 23 games in the 1999–2000 season, although he still featured in the Play-off final against Manchester Giants where he posted 12 points in the Bullets' 65–74 loss.
+The following two seasons saw his appearances drop, featuring in only 23 games in the 1999–2000 season, although he still featured in the playoff final against Manchester Giants where he posted 12 points in the Bullets' 65–74 loss.
 At the end of the season Flournoy signed for rival franchise Sheffield Sharks where he spent one year, playing in 34 games.
-With Flournoy's help, the Sharks won the BBL Northern Conference and again for Flournoy, finished as runners-up in the post-season Play-off's, this time losing 75–84 to the Leicester Riders.
+With Flournoy's help, the Sharks won the BBL Northern Conference and again for Flournoy, finished as runners-up in the post-season playoffs, this time losing 75–84 to the Leicester Riders.

 Flournoy moved again in 2001 when he signed for the Newcastle Eagles.
 After two mediocre seasons, he achieved two career-high records in the 2003–04 season, where he played 1258 minutes with a 10.75 PPG average.

 As a player-coach

-This was also the season when his career took a different turn accepting the role of head coach of the Eagles, while still a player, leading the team to a 6th-place finish and a Quarter-final Play-off exit with a 94–96 defeat to the Towers.
+This was also the season when his career took a different turn accepting the role of head coach of the Eagles, while still a player, leading the team to a 6th-place finish and a quarterfinal playoff exit with a 94–96 defeat to the Towers.

-Not disheartened however, Flournoy returned the following year and was successful with previous mid-tablers Newcastle.
-Clocking up 1018 minutes, 6.92 PPG and 4.95 RPG in the 2004–05 season, Flournoy had a less than outstanding season on court.
-However, off court he led the Eagles to victories in both the Play-offs and the BBL Trophy, while finishing as runners-up to the Chester Jets in the Championship, and won the BBL Coach of the Season award.
+Flournoy returned the following year and was successful with Newcastle.
+Clocking up 1,018 minutes, 6.92 PPG and 4.95 RPG in the 2004–05 season, Flournoy had a less than outstanding season on court.
+However, off-court he led the Eagles to victories in both the playoffs and the BBL Trophy, while finishing as runners-up to the Chester Jets in the Championship, and won the BBL Coach of the Season Award.

-The 2005–06 season would prove to be even more remarkable for Fab, averaging 8.80 PPG and picking up 1121 minutes of action while leading the Eagles to the "Clean Sweep" of victories in the BBL Cup, Trophy, Championship and Play-offs, a feat repeated in 2011 and 2015.
+The 2005–06 season would prove to be even more remarkable for Fab, averaging 8.80 PPG and picking up 1,121 minutes of action while leading the Eagles to the "Clean Sweep" of victories in the BBL Cup, Trophy, Championship and playoffs, a feat repeated in 2011 and 2015.